kokkos/kokkos-comm/docs/api/core.rst

         Multiple threads may call MPI, with no restrictions.

-.. cpp:function:: void KokkosComm::initialize(int &argc, char *argv[], KokkosComm::ThreadSupportLevel required)
+.. cpp:function:: void KokkosComm::initialize(int &argc, char *argv[], KokkosComm::ThreadSupportLevel required = KokkosComm::ThreadSupportLevel::Multiple)
-.. cpp:function:: void KokkosComm::initialize(int &argc, char *argv[])

-    Initializes the MPI execution environment with the required MPI thread level support (``MPI_THREAD_MULTIPLE`` if unspecified), and then initializes the Kokkos execution environment.
+    Initializes the MPI execution environment with the required MPI thread level support (``Multiple`` if left unspecified), and then initializes the Kokkos execution environment.
 This function also strips ``--kokkos-help`` flags to prevent Kokkos from printing them on all MPI ranks.

     :param argc: Non-negative value representing the number of command-line arguments passed to the program.
     :param argv: Pointer to the first element of an array of ``argc + 1`` pointers, of which the last one is null and the previous, if any, point to null-terminated multi-byte strings that represent the arguments passed to the program.